dbfit/dbfit/TERADATA.md

    Or install Teradata Studio Express on the host machine and connect to the VM (the default IP address is `192.168.68.128`).

-3. Download and unpack the [Teradata](https://downloads.teradata.com/download/connectivity/jdbc-driver) JDBC driver.
-   (e.g. `TeraJDBC__indep_indep.15.00.00.15.zip`)

-   Create the `custom_libs` directory in the git root directory and copy the driver files `terajdbc4.jar` and `tdgssconfig.jar` into it.

-5. Run integration tests to verify setup
+4. Run integration tests to verify setup

         ./gradlew :dbfit-java:teradata:test